vsch/idea-multimarkdown/README.md

 1. Free and open source for the basic functionality.

 2. Licensed version with enhanced refactoring and code completion functionality.
-30-day free trial licenses are available in plugin settings and on the site [idea-multimarkdown](http://vladsch.com/product/multimarkdown)
+30-day free trial licenses are available in plugin preferences and from [idea-multimarkdown](http://vladsch.com/product/multimarkdown)

 The Background